jaimeacostag/inventory-obsolescence-risk-dashboard/README.md

 In this project I created a tool for determining inventory at risk of becoming short-dated and eventually expiring.
 The insights and data presented in this dashboard will help Supply Chain, QA and Commercial Teams collaborate on eliminating inventory waste and reduce costly destructions.
 The project uses a **synthetic inventory snapshot and inventory costs**; no real data was used in this project.

-The inventory snapshot data was generated using AI an Python.
+The inventory snapshot data was generated using AI and Python.
 I then loaded the data into a PostgreSQL database to serve as the source of truth.
-I used Power Query to extract the data using SQL, and add conditional values based on expiration dates and an assummed 365 day aging profile across all SKUs.
+I used Power Query to extract the data using SQL, and add conditional values based on expiration dates and an assumed 365-day aging profile across all SKUs.

 This project closely reflects my day-to-day work in inventory analytics in a pharmaceutical environment.

-**Note:** This project is an oversimplification of a real inventory data.
+**Note:** This project is an oversimplification of a real inventory dataset.

 ---